-The Internal Revenue Service (IRS) has determined and informed the Company by a letter dated July 8, 2010, that the Plan and related trust were designed in accordance with the applicable provisions of the IRC and regulations thereunder.
-The Company and Plan management believe that the Plan is currently designed and operated in compliance with the applicable requirements of the IRC, and the Plan and related trust continue to be tax-exempt.
-However, the trust is subject to unrelated business income tax (UBIT) on income derived from certain partnership investments pursuant to Section 511(a) of the IRC.
-No provision for income taxes has been included in the Plan's financial statements.
+The Internal Revenue Service (IRS) has determined and informed SourceGas LLC by a letter dated January 16, 2015, that the Plan and related trust were designed in accordance with the applicable provisions of the IRC and regulations thereunder.
+Although the Plan has been amended since receiving the determination letter, the Plan administrator believes that the Plan is designed and is currently being operated in compliance with the applicable requirements of the IRC and therefore believes that the Plan is qualified and the related trust is tax exempt.

 GAAP requires Plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
 No uncertain positions were taken by the Plan that would require recognizing a tax liability or asset.
-The Plan is subject to routine audits by taxing authorities however, there are currently no audits for any tax periods in progress.
+The Plan is subject to routine audits by taxing authorities; however, there are currently no audits for any tax periods in progress.
 The Plan administrator believes it may not be subject to income tax examinations for years prior to 2013.